-The Recruiitment Team assists in the recruitment of future Mercy girls.
+The Recruitment Team assists in the recruitment of future Mercy girls.
 These students contribute with planning several Mercy events held throughout the year.
 They also help contact grade school students and take visiting students along with them to their classes as a Shadow Hostess.
 Recruitment Team members help out with several of the recruitment events including Crossing Bridges, Open House, Scholarship & Placement Exam and other activities that take place during the school year.

 The Mercy High School Treblemakers are an auditioned group of 9th-12th graders.
 This group performs a dynamic twenty minute show of singing and dancing at about 8 competitions during the second semester.
 Auditions are in the spring, and rehearsals begin in the summer.
 Stage presence, vocal technique and dance technique are stressed as well as sportsmanship and teamwork.
 Limited opportunities are available for girls to work backstage on the show.

 Student Ambassadors are the “faces of Mercy High School”.
-They attend grade school visits with the Recruitment Director and meet with students, telling them all about their experiences at Mercy.
-They are also at all of the Recruitment events during the year.
+They attend grade school visits with the Director of Admissions and meet with students, telling them all about their experiences at Mercy.
+They are also at all of the recruitment events during the year.
 Student Ambassadors are very involved in all different activities at Mercy High School, including athletics, student organizations, theatre, service, academics, campus ministry and many other areas.
 They are excited to be a part of our school and can’t wait to tell future students why Mercy is the place for them!